Dan Rattiner: Publishing

 In 2011, Rattiner was among the defendants in a libel and defamation suit against the New Yorker magazine and others for a 2010 article in Dan's Papers, partly based on the New Yorker article.
 The plaintiff, a forensic art analyst, sought $2 million in damages.
 The case was dismissed in 2013 in the district court.
 The dismissal was upheld on appeal in 2015.

 Rattiner has written 12 books, including the memoir In The Hamptons: My Fifty Years With Farmers, Fishermen, Writers, Artists, Billionaires and Celebrities, published by Random House in 2008 with an introduction by Edward Albee.
 A chapter of the book was reprinted in its entirety in Newsday.
 The New York Times and other publications gave “In the Hamptons” good reviews, and it sold well.
 The Hamptons Too: Further Encounters With Farmers, Fishermen, Artists, Billionaires, and Celebrities, with a foreword by Alec Baldwin, was published by the State University of New York Press in May 2010.
 A third memoir, "Still in the Hamptons: More Tales of the Rich, the Famous and the Rest of Us," with an introductory quote by Walter Isaacson, was published by the State University Press in July 2012.
 A fourth memoir "In the Hamptons 4Ever" with a preface by Barbara Goldsmith was published by the New York State University Press in 2015.
 Other books of his cover history, including "Albert Einstein's Summer Vacation", published by Publishing Tower Press in 1980.
 It was about Albert Einstein's summer in Southold in 1939 and the famous letter he wrote to President Roosevelt urging the President to fund atomic Energy.
 In 2021 he authored the book "Hamptons Private" a coffee table book published by Assouline.

-Rattiner is also a cartoonist whose work has appeared in Esquire, The Realist, Saturday Review of Literature and Maclean's in Canada, and whose cartoons have been exhibited at the Tower Gallery in Southampton, New York, and the Winter Tree Gallery in Sag Harbor, New York.
+Rattiner is also an artist whose pen-and-ink cartoons and sketches appeared in Dan's Papers, Esquire, The Realist, Saturday Review of Literature and Maclean's.
+His art depicted the East End of Long Island, both its landscape and people ranging from "farmers, movie stars, fishermen and Wall Streeters," as well as broader cultural themes.
+Rattiner had his first formal exhibition when he had two solos shows at the Ferregut Tower Gallery in Southampton, NY in 2007.
+He also has shown his work at Winter Tree Gallery in Sag Harbor, New York.